aflashyrhetoric/aflashyrhetoric.github.io/content/projects/mosu.md

 Each "job board" site requires different pieces of information.
 Some require a "long bio" while others prohibit biographies that are longer than 200 words or so.

 Write your content all in one place, and visit a job listing.
 The Chrome extension can detect your current website and show only the relevant information.

+---

+> **NOTE**: Mosu is not actively maintained and is not compliant with the newest GDPR regulations.